sweetdream779/agario_like_game/README.md

   $ ./run_server.sh
 ```

-For start playing visit [localhost](http://127.0.0.1:3000).
+For start playing visit [localhost](http://127.0.0.1:3000).To move your blob, hold the left mouse button and move the mouse.
+To become more eat smaller blobs, but do not forget, that players whose blobs are bigger than yours can eat you too.

 You can open two browser's window and test multiplayer.